Few words about React

 By “freedom in the interface execution”, I mean you can literally deliver the ultimate user experience the way you want it.

 After a while, React has been gaining more and more contributors, fans, and users.
-This is why it is still at the top of most loved and wanted frameworks to work with.
+This is why it is still at the top of the most loved and wanted frameworks to work with.
 But don’t believe me, ask Stack Overflow.

 How come React became so popular, and remains the hottest framework to work with?

 In fact, every library and framework today is working hard to deliver the highest performance possible.
 Yet React still leads the way in this race.

 You already know it’s been built for the most crowded place on the internet – Facebook.
-So, if you want to keep such platform working, you have to use the most performant technology there is.
-Not only to make everything work correctly for yourself, but also to deliver a smooth and great experience to your users.
+So, if you want to keep such a platform working, you have to use the most performant technology there is.
+Not only to make everything work correctly for yourself but also to deliver a smooth and great experience to your users.

 If React can handle Facebook, it can easily handle anything else.
-It enables every developer and React js development company to build the most sophisticated and high-performance platforms you will ever think of.
+It enables every developer and React js agency to build the most sophisticated and high-performance platforms you will ever think of.

 2. Speed & User Experience